Download This Sample

 - Hangzhou is situated in the northwestern of Zhejiang province, at the southern part of Grand Canal of China, which is crowned by UNESCO as the longest and oldest artificial river in the world.

-- Hangzhou has a humid subtropical climate, characterized by a long and very hot summers and cloudy winters with occasional snows.
+- Hangzhou has a humid subtropical climate, characterized by long and very hot summers and cloudy winters with occasional snows.
 Like other areas in East Asia, Hangzhou usually suffers typhoon storms from August to September.

 DEMOGRAPHIC AND ECONOMY